Nathan Healy

 Salex Tax Exemption State tax exemption No sales tax on the equipment purchased for residential solar.
 Learn More

-Net Metering in Vermont is a billing arrangement that allows homeowners with solar panels to receive credit for the excess electricity they generate and send back to the grid.
-When your solar system produces more power than your home uses during sunny periods, that extra energy flows into the utility grid and you receive credits on your electric bill at the full retail rate.
+Net metering is a billing arrangement in Vermont that allows homeowners with solar panels to receive credit for the excess electricity their system produces.
+When your solar panels generate more power than your home uses, that surplus energy flows back to the electric grid.
+Your utility meter tracks this, and you receive credits on your electric bill for the energy you contribute.
+These credits can then offset the cost of electricity you draw from the grid when your panels aren’t producing enough power, such as at night or on cloudy days.

 Ready to start saving with solar?